wmvolckmann/wmvolckmann.github.io/misc/latexeditor.md

 ---

 I use this a lot but keep forgetting where to find it.
-This way I won't forget.
+Well this is my website and I can do whatever I want with it; this way I won't forget where it is.
 Anyway, enter some LaTeX into the box below and it'll render.

 <iframe src="http://latex.codecogs.com/eqneditor/editor.php?design=:urc,bg,size,format"